lamalqahtani/landing-page/README.md

 ```

-## Installation
+## Deployment
-you can use or access this project by visiting the following link [Deployed Version](https://lamalqahtani.github.io/landing-page/)
+We deployed the project using github pages, you can access it by visiting the following link [Deployed Version](https://lamalqahtani.github.io/landing-page/)